 - Many spiritual protection techniques have their benefits too.

-When we go through rough patches in our lives, spirituality can help us to see the bigger picture.
-Because of this, spiritual people are less likely to dwell on the bad, because they realise that the painful moments are just one part of a much bigger picture
+When we go through rough patches in our lives, spirituality can help.
+It reminds us of the bigger picture.
+Because of this, spiritual people are less likely to dwell on negatives.
+They know that painful moments are temporary.

-- In 2002 researchers studied 147 independent investigations covering 98,000 people.
+- In 2002 Raphael Bonelli, et al. [Depression Research And Treatment] studied 147 independent investigations covering 98,000 people.
 They found that, on average, the more religious a person is the less depression and stress they suffer.

-- In 2008 researchers studied 115 articles and found that 92% of the articles linked religiousness to improved mental health.
+- In 2008 researchers studied 115 articles.
+They found that 92% of the articles linked religiousness to improved mental health.

 - In 2012, the American Journal of Psychiatry showed that religiousness reduces the chance of depression.
 Catholics and Protestants had a 76% lower chance of suffering from major depression.

 2: Increases life-expectancy

 There are significant health benefits of spirituality according to Harold G Koenig, a psychiatrist at Duke University.
 Because spiritual people have a purpose, they choose to live healthy lifestyles.

 Furthermore, many religions and spiritualities include advanced health systems.
 For instance, there are meditations in Buddhism.
 And spiritual wellness exercises like Qigong and tai chi in Taoism.
 Because these exercises are part of daily discipline, spiritual people stick to them.